mmaelzer/motion/readme.md

 ```

 ### Stream Options
-* `minimumMotion`: Number : The minimum number of seconds of motion required before emitting data
+* **minimumMotion**: Number : default `2` : The minimum number of seconds of motion required before emitting data
-* `prebuffer`: Number : The motion stream will emit the prebuffer number of seconds of images prior to motion occurring with motion data.
+* **prebuffer**: Number : default `4` : The motion stream will emit the prebuffer number of seconds of images prior to motion occurring with motion data.
-* `postbuffer`: Number: The motion stream will emit the postbuffer number of seconds of images after motion occurs.
+* **postbuffer**: Number : default `4` : The motion stream will emit the postbuffer number of seconds of images after motion occurs.

 Motion Object